Tek Fog: Reactions

-The Editors Guild of India, a national non-profit organisation of journalists, said that The Wire investigation "laid bare an extensive and well funded network built around [the] app".
-The Editors Guild condemned "the continuing online harassment of women journalists", and demanded "urgent steps to break and dismantle this misogynistic and abusive digital eco-system".
-The Guild later retracted its statements, after The Wire took down the original articles.
-That retraction cited concerns over the report's accuracy and insufficient "journalistic norms and checks".
+The Editors Guild of India initially said The Wire investigation "laid bare an extensive and well funded network built around [the] app".
+It condemned "the continuing online harassment of women journalists" and called for "urgent steps to break and dismantle this misogynistic and abusive digital eco-system".
+The Guild later retracted its statements after The Wire removed the original articles, citing concerns about accuracy and insufficient "journalistic norms and checks".

 Opposition parties denounced the app as a national security threat and demanded a probe.
 Rajya Sabha MP Derek O'Brien of the Trinamool Congress called for a meeting of the Parliamentary Standing Committee on Home Affairs to discuss the app and said it "has serious ramifications and could jeopardise national security."
 The Indian National Congress (INC), in a tweet from its official Twitter handle, called Tek Fog, "a poisonous weapon of the BJP's propaganda machinery".
 Congress leader Rahul Gandhi called the app one of several "factories of hate" set up by the BJP.

 There were also multiple calls for the Supreme Court to intervene in this matter.
 Congress leaders requested the examination from the expert panel that was looking into the alleged use of the Pegasus spyware on Indian citizens.

 The Minister of State for Home in the Maharashtra government, Satej Patil of the INC, questioned the silence of the Government of India and Information and Technology ministry over the Tek Fog expose.
 He made a public appeal to the victims from Mumbai targeted by Tek Fog app to register a police complaint.

-Pakistani newspaper Dawn claimed that Tek Fog was used to promote the Hindutva ideology.

 Anand Venkatnarayanan, an Indian internet security researcher, called the app a military-grade psychological operations weapon.
 He claimed that the capabilities that are part of Tek Fog had only been accessible to state actors, and that putting it in the hands of non-state actors affiliated to a political party "had never been done before".